leuty/eb-cosmo/README.md

 Usage: build_crclim_libs.sh -p project -t target -i path [-z]
 ```
 where `-p` is the project (or setup): `crclim` or `cordex`, the `-t` is the target: `cpu` or `gpu`, and `-i` the module install path.
-For example installing Stella and the Dycore with the Cordex setup for CPU in `/scratch/username/install/`:
+For example installing Stella and the Dycore with the Cordex setup for GPU in `/scratch/username/install/`:
 ```
-$ ./build_crclim_libs.sh -p cordex -t cpu -i /scratch/username/install/
+$ ./build_crclim_libs.sh -p cordex -t gpu -i /scratch/username/install/
 ```
 and note that the install directory must exist **before** executing the script.
 At the end the script output variables to export and module to load: